Providing Organic Probiotic Technology for a Sustainable Future

-SCD Probiotics has been marketing and selling probiotic products globally since it was founded in 1998, by Matthew Wood.
+SCD has been marketing and selling probiotic products globally since it was founded by Matthew Wood in 1998.

-Wood went on to earn a master's degree at the University of Ryukyus in Okinawa, Japan, specializing in probiotics research.
-Like Henry Ford, Steve Jobs and the Wright brothers, Wood then started SCD Probiotics from a garage.
+Matthew Wood went on to earn a master's degree at the University of Ryukyus in Okinawa, Japan, specializing in probiotics research.
+Like Henry Ford, Steve Jobs, and the Wright brothers, Wood then started SCD from a garage.
 That shoestring operation in Columbia, Missouri, has grown into an international success.
 And after exponential international business growth, SCD and Wood received kudos from governors and government ministers for creating a simple yet sophisticated licensing program worthy of much larger companies.

 His mother, an artist and founder of the Union Hill Arts Gallery in Kansas City, died of leukemia when he was just 18, cause unknown.
 Wood theorizes there was likely not one but many factors to blame, such as the volatile organic compounds found in paints and the DDT widely used in the 1950s and 60s on commercial crops, in gardens, for urban mosquito eradication, and even for domestic pest control.

 “I got into biology, agriculture, and health, because of what happened to my mother,” he says.
 “How we grow the food we put into our bodies and process the water we drink and flush and the fabrics we wear can affect our health, sometimes dramatically.
 And now, with SCD technology, it helps improve our health and reduce pollution which improves people’s lives who work in the otherwise polluted industry.
 It’s rewarding to have it come full circle.”

-SCD Probiotics follows the Food Grade current Good Manufacturing Practices (cGMP) Guidelines enforced in the United States by the Food and Drug Administration.
+SCD follows the Food Grade current Good Manufacturing Practices (cGMP) Guidelines enforced in the United States by the Food and Drug Administration.
 GMP guidelines provide a system of processes, procedures, and documentation to assure the product produced has the identity, strength, composition, quality, and purity that it is represented to possess.
-In addition, many of SCD Probiotics products are listed by the Organic Materials Review Institute (OMRI) for use in certified organic production.
+Additionally, many of SCD products are listed by the Organic Materials Review Institute (OMRI) for use in certified organic production.